hamjac5334/Portfolio/Data_Analysis/Capital_Bikeshare/README.md

 ## What I'd do with more time

 - Acquire anonymized user level data to enable rider-level (not ride-level) conversion modeling.
-- Add exogenous features: weather, event calendar, station amenities, adjacent transit ridership.
+- Add more in depth features: weather, event calendar, station amenities, adjacent transit ridership.
 - Hyperparameter tuning and out of time cross validation.
 - Operationalize the model as a real time targeting system feeding the on-bike screens and trigger based notifications.
 - A/B test the four interventions individually to attribute conversion lift to specific tactics.